Super Bowl XLIII: Ratings

-Commercials
+Advertising

 In addition to featuring the game's first 1-second TV ad (courtesy of Miller High Life), Super Bowl XLIII marked the first time that a 30-second commercial time slot cost up to US$3 million for the airtime alone, excluding production and talent costs.
 Many traditional advertisers, such as Anheuser-Busch and PepsiCo, bought multiple ads at discounted rates.
 None of the "Big Three" U.S. automakers (General Motors, Ford, and Chrysler) ran advertisements during the game; coupled with Cash4Gold.com's third-quarter ad, this was seen as a sign of how deep the recession that began in fall 2008 had become.
 A short trailer for Transformers: Revenge of the Fallen premiered during the Super Bowl, a debut which director Michael Bay first revealed would occur in January.
 A preview of the upcoming Star Trek film also premiered during the game.
 However, with the weak economy, NBC was thought to have turned to companies already buying ad time for an additional purchase or two as set by the Los Angeles-based Forza Migliozzi agency, which would have eight advertisers simultaneously in one 30-second ad.
 SoBe and DreamWorks Animation aired a 3-D trailer for the upcoming film Monsters vs. Aliens, along with a 3-D ad for Sobe Life Water that featured Ray Lewis and Matt Light dancing Swan Lake (renamed Lizard Lake for this ad), as well as the promo for the upcoming episode of Chuck in 3-D. About 150 million "ColorCode 3-D" glasses were given away at grocery stores across the country for the ad.
 Hyundai also advertised its new Genesis Coupe in two 30-second commercials.
 All advertising slots were sold out one day before the game, resulting in sales of $206 million.

 The top five ads as chosen by the USA Today Super Bowl Ad Meter were: